vishwaskalani/PlacementPrep/README.md

 ## 19th October

-- Aah lot of time waste in thinking whether to apply in Sansung Bangalore or not.
+- Aah lot of time waste in thinking whether to apply in Samsung Bangalore or not.
 Finally did not :(

 - So many important tests lined up now, Da Vinci, Quadeye, DRW.
 Let us gear up and put our best efforts for them.